CianRogers/LeafLab/README.md

 Image Upload and Display: Upload an image and see it displayed within the app.
 Prediction and Results: The app processes the image to identify the disease and shows the result with a detailed description.

-# Getting Started
+# Getting Started:
-Prerequisites
-Python 3.7+
-Streamlit
-TensorFlow
-NumPy
-Pillow
-Requests
-Installation
-Clone the repository:

-bash
-Copy code
+## 1) clone the repository
 git clone https://github.com/CianRogers/LeafLab
-cd YOUR_REPOSITORY_NAME
+cd CianRogers/LeafLab
-Install the required packages:

-bash
-Copy code
+## 2) Install the requirments included in the requirements.txt file
 pip install -r requirements.txt

-Run the Streamlit app:
+## 3) Run the app using streamlit

-bash
-Copy code
 streamlit run app.py